 Optimization of Images

-As much as you professionally optimize your content, if you do not optimize the images too, you may end up not making it on top of Google pages.
-The reason why optimizing images is one of the ranking factors is because the moment you add Alt text, a description, and a caption, search engine traces your content fast.
+As much as you professionally optimize your content, if you do not optimize the images, you may not make it on top of Google pages.

 This optimization sends relevant signals to the search engine; thus, making it possible to know what your content is all about.

 Off-page ranking factors primarily focus on what others think of your content.
 That is, the quality of your content.
 How do they determine this?